bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 	[picture of the update electronics tray with the end cap removed]

 # Installing the Cables

 ## Installing the Penetrators

-To install the Penetrators you will need the following items and tools:
+To install the Penetrators you will need the following parts and tools:

 - 1 x Bag with one Cable Penetrator Nut (black), eight Cable Penetrator Nut (red), and nine O-rings
 - 1 x Silicone Grease - 10g Tube